70 amazing facts about Robert Munsch

 18. Hiking helps him relax.

-21. He remembers dealing with depression as far back as the fifth grade.
+21. He remembers dealing with depression as far back as Grade 5.

 22. The Paper Bag Princess came from complaints from the mothers at the daycare where Munsch worked.
 He had been telling the kids a typical prince-and-princess story and he remembers the mothers saying, "Have you noticed there are not many princes in this stupid mining town?
 You should change that story."